cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 $ npm install ts-proto@1.110.4 protoc@1.0.4 --save-dev --save-exact
 ```

-And create the folder structure to receive the compiled files:
+Create the folder structure to receive the compiled files:

 ```sh
 $ mkdir -p ../client/src/types/generated
 ```

-What Cosmos version are you using?
+Check what Cosmos version are you using:

 ```sh
 $ grep cosmos-sdk ../go.mod
 ```

-May return:
+This may return:

 ```
 github.com/cosmos/cosmos-sdk v0.42.6
 ```

-So look into your `.proto` files and download the required files:
+Download the required files from your `.proto` files:

 ```sh
 $ mkdir -p ../proto/cosmos/base/query/v1beta1